enkhe/cs624-pe-Enkh/README.md

 ---

+## PE04-ProfileCards - Part 01

+### Input
+The app allows users to view a list of profile cards.
+Each card contains information such as the user's name, profile picture, and a short description.
+The data for the profiles is predefined and stored in the app.

+### Process
+The app processes the predefined profile data by mapping over the data array and rendering a styled card for each profile.
+It uses React Native components like `View`, `Text`, `Image`, and `StyleSheet` to create visually appealing and responsive profile cards.
+The app also ensures proper layout and spacing using Flexbox.

+### Output
+The app outputs a scrollable list of profile cards.
+Each card displays the user's profile picture, name, and description in a clean and organized format.
+The interface is styled to be visually appealing and responsive across different screen sizes and platforms (iOS, Android, and web).

+---

+## PE04-ProfileCards - Part 02

+### Input
+The app displays a gallery of profile cards, each showing a user's name, profile picture, occupation, and a short description.
+The profile data is predefined and stored in the app.
+Users can interact with each card: tapping a card toggles it between a full-size view and a thumbnail view.

+### Process
+The app maps over the predefined profile data array and renders a styled card for each profile using React Native components such as `View`, `Text`, `Image`, and `StyleSheet`.
+Flexbox is used to create a responsive, wrapping grid layout so that cards flow into new rows as the screen size changes.
+Each card can be toggled between full and thumbnail size by tapping, demonstrating dynamic state updates and interactivity.

+### Output
+The app outputs a responsive, scrollable gallery of profile cards.
+Each card displays the user's profile picture, name, occupation, and description in a visually appealing format.
+The layout adapts to different screen sizes and platforms (iOS, Android, and web), ensuring that cards wrap into new rows as needed.
+Tapping a card animates it between full and thumbnail sizes, providing interactive feedback.

+---

 ## Analysis Report

 The program follows the input-process-output model effectively.
 Users provide input through a `TextInput` field, which updates the state dynamically.
 The app processes this input using React Native's state management (`useState`) and side effects (`useEffect`) to log the input to the console.
 The app uses React Native's core components to render a visually appealing and scrollable interface, ensuring compatibility across platforms (iOS, Android).
 The output is a responsive UI that displays MSCS course details and logs user input in real time.
 The use of `StyleSheet` ensures consistent styling, while `ScrollView` makes the interface user-friendly for long content.
 This design demonstrates a clear separation of concerns, with input handling, processing, and output rendering working seamlessly together.